CCMS-UCSD/GNPSDocumentation/docs/user.md

 ## My Subscriptions

-This table lists all the datasets you are subscribed to.
+Users can see all datasets they are subscribed to.

 TODO: img

 ## My Library Spectra

-This table lists all the annotated MS/MS spectra you have contributed to the community GNPS library.
+These are all the annotated MS/MS spectra you have contributed to the community GNPS library.

 TODO: img